 |All content presented here and elsewhere is solely intended for informational purposes only.
 The reader is required to seek professional counsel before beginning any legal or financial endeavor.|

 The business plan is a document that outlines what your business is about and what it intends to achieve.
 However, few business owners understand how to really write a good business plan.
 They only think about writing a business plan when the time has come to acquire funding for their business.

 Many or all of the products featured here are from our partners who compensate us.
 This may affect which companies we write about and where the company appears on a page.
 However, any analyses, or reviews expressed in this article are those of the author’s alone, and have not been approved or endorsed by any partner.

-And next, they write the business plans with the sole aim of getting money from banks or potential investors.
+Often, they write the business plans with the sole aim of getting money from banks or potential investors.
 This is the wrong way to go about things.
 Even without having funding in mind, it’s best to have a cohesive business plan written down, for your own benefit.
 However, a well-written business plan can indeed facilitate access to the best small business loans.